apache/spark/docs/apache-airflow/howto/define_extra_link.rst

             self.log.info("Hello World!")

-You can also add a global operator extra link that will be available to all the operators through an airflow plugin.
-Learn more about it in the :ref:`plugin example <plugin-example>`.
+You can also add a global operator extra link that will be available to all the operators through an airflow plugin or through airflow providers.
+You can learn more about it in the :ref:`plugin example <plugin-example>` and in :doc:`apache-airflow-providers:index`.

 Add or override Links to Existing Operators
 -------------------------------------------

-You can also add (or override) an extra link to an existing operators through an Airflow plugin.
+You can also add (or override) an extra link to an existing operators through an Airflow plugin or custom provider.

 For example, the following Airflow plugin will add an Operator Link on all tasks using :class:`~airflow.providers.amazon.aws.transfers.gcs_to_s3.GCSToS3Operator` operator.